Yarrabah

 Yarrabah faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 3.4%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common among qualified residents at 2.8%, followed by graduate diplomas (0.6%) and postgraduate qualifications (0%).
-Trade and technical skills are prevalent, with 38.1% of residents aged 15+ holding vocational credentials - advanced diplomas (5.2%) and certificates (32.9%).
+The area's university qualification rate is 3.4%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 2.8%, followed by graduate diplomas (0.6%) and postgraduate qualifications (0%).
+Trade and technical skills are prominent, with 38.1% of residents aged 15 and above holding vocational credentials – advanced diplomas (5.2%) and certificates (32.9%).

 Educational participation is high, with 30.6% of residents currently enrolled in formal education.
 This includes 16.1% in primary education, 10.6% in secondary education, and 0.5% pursuing tertiary education.